-The former Basilica of Hagia Sophia in Istanbul (Constantinople) is the undisputed symbolic center of the Greek Orthodox faith, hosting millions of visitors each year who are awed by its great religious, historical and architectural importance.
+The former Basilica of Hagia Sophia in Istanbul (Constantinople) is the undisputed symbolic center of the Greek Orthodox faith, hosting millions of visitors, who are awed by its great religious, historical, and architectural importance, each year.

 What is hidden under Hagia Sophia?

-Additionally, there is the argument that for a cathedral of such enormous importance, it is almost impossible not to have had secret places underneath for precious artifacts to be hidden and from which people could escape in case of a siege.
+Additionally, there is the argument that for a cathedral of such enormous importance, it is almost impossible not to have had secret underground areas for precious artifacts to be hidden and from which people could escape in case of a siege.

 There are enticing legends about what may possibly be hiding underneath the enormous structure, but there has never been any proof.

 Although speculation abounds, research from 1935 and onward has shed very little light on what may lie underneath Hagia Sophia.
 The basilica’s great cistern certainly lies underground, but it is located 150 meters southwest of the ancient church and was built by the Byzantine emperor, Justinian I, in 532 AD.

 Of course, there are subterranean tunnels and a water system used for the cathedral and all its surrounding areas.
 Research has also shown the existence of nine wells and several tunnels used for ventilation.

 Hagia Sophia: An Archaeological Reexamination of the Cathedral of Byzantine Constantinople

 A recent discovery provides more historical background about the iconic basilica: a disk identifying the exact spot where Emperor Justinian I once stood in the gigantic cathedral.

 The disc-shaped stone circle made of porphyry, which has been identified as the place where Justinian I actually stood, was found underneath another building known as the Northeast Vestibule.